 This school is unusual in that it has fully qualified excellent teachers (we had to build teachers’ houses to attract them), electricity, water, a kitchen, books, 50 computers, broadband internet and many teaching aids.
 All items we take for granted in the West but sadly lacking in most Kenyan schools.
 It even has a website.

 - The school solar electricity system needs upgrading to allow for more computers, the satellite broadband and the clinic.

 - More children means more food for the mid-day meal so we wish to double the size of the school’s vegetable growing patch.
 The school’s bore-hole makes all this possible.

 - Many of the children are orphans.
 During this year, some of the children will start to use the new orphanage.

 Exceptional teachers wanted.

-For January 2017, we will require one more P1 qualified teacher.
+We are always on the lookout for excellent P1 qualified teacher.
 If you think you have the qualities required for a modern high performing school, please see here for more information.